ankane/searchkick/docs/Searchkick-3-Upgrade.md

 end
 ```

-And do a full reindex.
+And do a full reindex before upgrading.

 ## Upgrading